kamchatka-volcano/cmdlime/README.md

         bool verbose     = flag<&Cfg::verbose>();
     } cfg;
 ```
-Internally these methods use a [nameof](https://github.com/Neargye/nameof) library to get config fields' names and types as strings.
+Internally these methods use the [nameof](https://github.com/Neargye/nameof) library to get config fields' names and types as strings.
+By default, **cmdlime** ships without it and these methods aren't available, to use them, set `USE_NAMEOF` CMake variable to automatically download it, or install it on your system by yourself.
-This relies on non-standard functionality of C++ compilers, so if you don't like it you can use **cmdlime**
+**nameof** relies on non-standard functionality of C++ compilers, so if you don't like it you can use **cmdlime**
 without it, by providing the names by yourself:

 ```c++